readthedocs/readthedocs.org/docs/user/index.rst

   Host your documentation in multiple languages.

 :doc:`/versioning-schemes`
-  Learn about different versioning schemes.
+  Learn about different URL versioning schemes.

 :doc:`/custom-domains`
   Host your documentation on your own domain.